QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/opt_tax_recur.rst

 =========

 This lecture describes a celebrated model of optimal fiscal policy by Robert E.
-Lucas, Jr., and Nancy Stokey  :cite:`LucasStokey1983`
+Lucas, Jr., and Nancy Stokey  :cite:`LucasStokey1983`.

-The model revisits classic issues about how to pay for a war
+The model revisits classic issues about how to pay for a war.

-Here a *war* means a more  or less temporary surge in an exogenous government expenditure process
+Here a *war* means a more  or less temporary surge in an exogenous government expenditure process.

 The model features